etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

+---
+output:
+  pdf_document: default
+---

 ## Editor comments

 **I have now received all reviews for your paper.
 Based on the comments, I ask that you undertake Moderate Revisions and resubmit the revised manuscript (via Manuscript Central) for further consideration.
 Comments from reviewers are pasted to the end of this letter.
 I would like to echo the suggestions made by Reviewer #1, #2, and #4 that in the revision, please clarify and sharpen the key contribution of the work as random forest is already a 'bread and butter' method (as put by reviewer #4).**

-Thank you for offering the opportunity to revise and resubmit our work.
-In this revised version of the manuscript, we have amended the analysis and text to address the very useful referee comments we received.
+Thank you for offering the opportunity to revise and resubmit our paper.
+In this revised version of the manuscript, we have amended the analysis and text to address the very useful referee comments.
 We made sure to clarify and sharpen the key contribution of the paper.
-We do indeed use an estimator which is 'bread and butter' for data science, but we believe that our research framework is novel as we utilise openly available web data to make out of sample predictions instead of estimating a traditional, explanatory, parametric model.
+We do indeed use an estimator which is 'bread and butter' for data science, but we believe that our research framework is novel as we utilise openly available web data to make *out of sample predictions* instead of estimating a traditional, explanatory, parametric model.
 Importantly, these predictions are useful for both for researchers and policy makers as there are very limited data regarding regional trade flows and hardly any for more granular aerial units.
 The current version of the paper also offers an online appendix which visualise these disaggregated predictions.

 Below we provide detailed answers to the specific comments.

 ---

+\newpage

 ## Reviewer: 1